 Often it is a strategic choice, as numerical superiority in floorball does not give you that big of an advantage, as it does hockey.
 But this factor still has a price when assessing odds and totals.

-In the national championships at the end of the "regular season", a struggling team is likely to have won for a long stretch of games to make it to the final.
-In the playoffs, the matches are mostly more tactical, and the likelihood of a loud sensation is noticeably reduced.
+In the national championships at the end of the regular season, a struggling team is likely to have been winning for a long period to make it to the final.
+In the playoffs, the games are more tactical, and the likelihood of a blowout is noticeably reduced.

 Which American Sportsbooks Take Bets on Floorball?

 Many American sportsbooks in different states will offer bets on all kinds of niche sports, including floorball.
 The best place to look to find the best chances of a sportsbook offering these bets would be in the 'Lines Rating', where Legalbet keeps track of which sportsbooks feature the most sports, lines and bet types.

 Some of the top sportsbooks who are consistently in high places in our lines rating, and who we would expect to feature bets on floorball will be featured there.